seahyinghang8/asst5/README.md

 2. For i from 1 to k, iterate: r = 1[(1 - β)/n] + β*M*r
 ```

 You will need to figure out the best way to store the matrix M as an RDD (to simplify the matrix-vector multiplication in each iteration).
+You CAN NOT and SHOULD NOT store the matrix M in memory (keep it in RDD form in Spark).
+It will not fit in memory on the larger graphs.
+You must perform the matrix-vector multiplication above using Spark functions.

 We recommend that you use numpy in other parts of your code to perform vector additions, dot products, etc...
 Here is a few numpy functions you may find useful:
 1. https://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html